pryley/site-reviews/tests/pest/README.md

   integration's purge dispatch, which is guarded by `function_exists`.
 - **No:** anything that consumes a *return value* from the third party.
   `wc_get_product()` returns `null` from a stub, so `WooCommerce\ProductController::rating()` has nothing to read.
-Those paths need the real plugin installed in wp-env (`"plugins": ["woocommerce"]` in `.wp-env.json`) — deliberately not done yet.
+Those paths need the real plugin installed in wp-env — which is what the WooCommerce suite is (see below): its own instance with a real WooCommerce, for the half of that one integration the stubs cannot reach.

 When writing integration tests, say which of the two a test is, and do not fake a return value into a stub to reach the second kind: a test that asserts against